CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 You will be performing the following activities to achieve the goal.

-* Overview of Security Center dashboard features **Azure Secure Score, Regulatory Compliance and Azure Defender**.
+* Overview of Microsoft Defender for Clouder dashboard features **Azure Secure Score, Regulatory Compliance and Azure Defender**.
 * Exploring Security Controls and Recommendations
 * Exploring the Inventory capability

 ### Exercise 1: Understanding Microsoft Defender for Cloud dashboard

-In Microsoft Defender for Cloud, You will be interacting with the Security Center dashboard which provides a unified view into the security posture of your hybrid cloud workloads.
+In Microsoft Defender for Cloud, You will be interacting with the Microsoft Defender for Cloud dashboard which provides a unified view into the security posture of your hybrid cloud workloads.
 Additionally, it shows security alerts, coverage information, and more.

-1. Navigate to **Microsoft Defender for Cloud** in the Azure portal(perform if not already on the Security center page).
+1. Navigate to **Microsoft Defender for Cloud** in the Azure portal(perform if not already on the Microsoft Defender for Cloud page).

 2. The Microsoft Defender for Cloud Overview page provides a unified view for security professionals.
 This page contains detailed insights on the security posture on its dedicated dashboard and includes multiple independent cloud security pillars such as- **Secure Score, Regulatory Compliance and Azure Defender**.

    > ❗ Important: <br>
-   > Microsoft Defender for Cloud takes time to populate information such as secure score, compliance, recommendations etc. after enabling the services and enrolling the servers to security center.
+   > Microsoft Defender for Cloud takes time to populate information such as secure score, compliance, recommendations etc. after enabling the services and enrolling the servers to Microsoft Defender for Cloud.
 Sometimes, it can take up to 24 hours or even more than that for all the tiles on the overview page to update. if it takes more time, attendees can skip the next steps in Module 2 & proceed with the next modules and can come back later and check on this. we are looking at various approaches to optimize this experience for future workshops.

     ![Microsoft Defender for Cloud: Overview dashboard](../Images/msdefender.png)